 Rule #1 since kindergarten: don’t plagiarize!

-We have written about this topic many times, and we even have a list of duplicate content checkers, because you should always only publish original content.
-It can seem cumbersome to create original content when you know it already exists out there, but having duplicate content on your website will only hurt your SEO efforts.
+We have written about this topic many times, and we even have a list of duplicate content checkers, because you should always only publish original, unique content.
+It can seem cumbersome to create original content when you know it already exists out there, but having content that belongs to another website on yours will only hurt your SEO efforts.

 Here are some web design tactics to avoid straight from Google’s Webmaster Blog: